-Any part of the system in which liquid can be trapped by valves shall be provided with a suitable relief device so fitted that the valve body is not frosted under normal operating conditions.
+Any part of the system in which liquid can be trapped by valves shall be provided with a suitable relief valve.
+The thermal relief valve shall be installed so that it does not become frosted or encased in ice under normal operating conditions.